Probing hadronic gamma-ray and high-energy neutrino emission from Gaia DR2 star clusters: The wind-blown bubble structure

 In addition to stellar winds, clusters older than $\sim 3$\,Myr will host supernova (SN) explosions that inject further energy inside the bubble.
 In such a case, we evaluate the bubble size and internal pressure by substituting the wind luminosity in Eqs.~\eqref{eqn:Rb} and \eqref{eqn:Pb} with the total luminosity given by

 where $N_{\rm SN}$ is the number of SNe exploded during the SC lifetime $t$ and $E_{\rm SN}= 10^{51}$\,erg is the kinetic energy released by each explosion.

 The different parameters determining the energy output of a star cluster can be obtained from the characterization of its stellar population, as described in \cite{celli2023}, where we developed a method to infer the wind luminosity of each cluster via a stellar mass distribution that reproduces the observed number of member stars per cluster by Gaia \citep{gaia2020}.
 Our procedure accounted for both the bolometric correction and the light extinction from each individual cluster direction to derive the correct normalization of the stellar mass function, assumed in the form of a Kroupa distribution \citep{WeidnerKroupa2004}.
 As such, we could extend the mass domain of our investigation beyond Gaia observations by including all stellar masses between $0.08 \, M_\odot$ and the maximum stellar mass expected to still exist in the cluster in its main sequence phase.
 The latter was determined by theoretical considerations as limited by either the age of the parent cluster, $M^*_{\rm max}(t_{\rm age})$, or by its mass, $M^*_{\rm max,0}$.
 We obtained reasonable cluster mass values (namely within a factor 2 of literature estimations), which we find acceptable given the intrinsic limitations of our procedure that strongly relies on individual star detection inside SCs.
-These are known to be affected by many uncertainties: for example, spatial resolution might become insufficient in dense regions such as the cluster cores; massive stars might occur in binary systems; star membership to clusters might also suffer identification problems \cite[see][for a more detailed discussion on the mass uncertainty]{celli2023}.
 Once the stellar population is determined for each SC, we determine the SC wind mass loss rate and velocity starting from the properties of each stellar wind, from which we could derive the cluster wind luminosity required to model the SC particle acceleration.